-- Need statements, desired outcomes, strategies and actions steps to address identified as primary needs from CNA - Use evidence-based programs, strategies and/or interventions - Required SMART Goals - o AzMERIT-All students ELA and Math achievement - o AIMS Science -All students Science achievement - o Subgroup ELA and Math achievement goals to address low achievement - Leading and lagging indicators goals as indicated by CNA
+- AzMERIT-All students ELA and Math achievement - AIMS -All students Science achievement - Subgroup ELA and Math achievement goals to address low achievement - Leading and lagging indicators goals as indicated by CNA - Move on When Reading - Program Description

-Move On When Reading
+Arizona's Move on When Reading

-Arizona's Move on When Reading policy is designed to provide students with evidence-based, effective reading instruction in kindergarten through third grade in order to position them for success as they progress through school, college, and career.
+This policy is designed to provide students with evidence-based, effective reading instruction in kindergarten through third grade in order to position them for success as they progress through school, college, and career.
 The legislation in A.R.S §15-701, A.R.S §15-704, and A.R.S §15-211 explains the requirements for pupil promotion, early literacy instruction, and accountability for student achievement in reading.

 Move on When Reading Literacy Plans will be submitted through the MOWR Portal.
-However the goals, strategies, and action steps associated with K-3 Literacy will also be included in the Integrated Action Plan.
+However, the goals, strategies, and action steps associated with K-3 Literacy will also be included in the Integrated Action Plan.

 MOWR Literacy Plans are due October 1st of each school year.

 The primary components of the Literacy Plan include: